Natalie E. Tennant

 In 2012, Secretary Tennant was elected to another four-year term.
 She remains focused on conserving tax payer dollars and providing government transparency.

-Secretary Tennant currently resides in Charleston with husband, State Senator Erik Wells, and daughter, Delaney.
+Secretary Tennant currently resides in Charleston with husband Erik Wells, and daughter, Delaney.

 For further information please contact: